uliwitness/stackimport/README.md

 resource fork of the stack and converts 'snd ' resources to AIFF -- the resource-fork-reading code in https://github.com/uliwitness/reclassicfication may be a good starting point).

+For example, on GNU/Linux-based systems such as Debian, the following has been known to work:

+    g++ -o stackimport woba.cpp Tests.cpp picture.cpp main.cpp CStackFile.cpp CBuf.cpp byteutils.cpp -std=gnu++11

 How to use this
 ---------------